 Remodel allows you to trash any card, and then gain a card worth up to $2 more than the card you trashed.
 This can be as simple as turning a Copper into a Cellar, or as big as turning a Gold into a Province.

 The versatility of Remodel makes it a card worth playing the whole game through, from the early game to the late game.
 You can use it in the early game to get rid of your starting cards, and Estates can be turned into more Remodels.
-This strips your deck of a hand-clogging green card, and gives you even more Remodels to improve other cards faster.
+This strips your deck of a hand-clogging green card and gives you, even more, Remodels to improve other cards faster.

 Mine is unique in that while it technically trashes a card, what it really does is improve it.
-The Copper (or Silver) you trash from your hand is immediately replaced with any treasure costing up to $3 more, which in the base set means a Silver (or Gold) that goes right back into your hand.
+The Copper (or Silver) you trash from your hand is immediately replaced with any treasure costing up to $3 more, which is the base set means a Silver (or Gold) that goes right back into your hand.

 In effect, the Mine accomplishes three things: It trashes a worthless Copper, it gains you a Silver, and it improves your buying power by $1.
 Later in the game, mining Silver into Gold is even more valuable.